Holly-Horwood/keto_kitchen/README.md

 **End user goal:** Find a recipe.

-**End business goal:** Make finding health concious recipes easier.
+**End business goal:** Make finding health conscious recipes easier.

 **Acceptance criteria:** Able to search the site for recipes matching my search criteria and get full instruction to follow so I can make the recipe.